jpswade/jpswade.github.io/_posts/2008-06-03-what-is-a-valid-email-address.md

 >
 > A DNS label may be no more than 63 octets long.

-Although it doesn&#8217;t say it as such in [RFC3696], we are on the understanding that periods cannot appear at the start or end of a domain name, but that is of course because periods are only used to &#8220;separate labels&#8221;.
+Although it doesn't say it as such in [RFC3696], we are on the understanding that periods cannot appear at the start or end of a domain name, but that is of course because periods are only used to &#8220;separate labels&#8221;.

 When building this I had some issues to overcome&#8230;

   * DNS labels cannot start or end with a dash (-), however two or more are allowed together in a label.
   * TLDs cannot be &#8220;all numerics&#8221;, TLDs are generally all alphabetical, APART from IDN TLDs, which start with &#8220;xn--&#8220;, followed by a string of ASCII characters.
-This does throw a spanner in the works, however, there&#8217;s one consistency which is seen throughout, which is that all valid TLDs always start with at least 1 alphabetical character, this is what we will check for.
+This does throw a spanner in the works, however, there's one consistency which is seen throughout, which is that all valid TLDs always start with at least 1 alphabetical character, this is what we will check for.
   * TLDs are generally between 2 and 6 characters, IDN TLDs changes all this, as I have seen IDN TLDs as long as 18 characters in length, the RFC, however says 63.
   * A label can be 1 character long.